oussamaZAAM/oussamaZAAM/README.md

 <h3> 👨🏻‍💻 More About Me </h3>

-- 🔭 &nbsp; I’m currently learning Angular and NextJS Application Development
+- 🔭 &nbsp; I’m currently learning React Native for Mobile Application Development
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 💼 &nbsp; Back-end and front-end web developer.